Margaret Britton Vaughn: Background

-Vaughn was friends with late country singer Loretta Lynn, whom she met through the Wilburn brothers in the 1960s.
+She was friends with late country singer Loretta Lynn, whom she met through the Wilburn brothers in the 1960s.
 They bonded over similar writing styles and collaborated throughout their careers.
 Vaughn helped write Lynn's Grammy-nominated 2004 song "Miss Being Mrs. Lynn".

+Vaughn died on June 27, 2026, at the age of 87.

 Career

 Vaughn attended Perkinston Junior College and transferred to Mississippi Southern College, but she ultimately left this school without a degree in her senior year.
 Twenty-five years later, she completed her degree at Middle Tennessee State University with a degree in theater.